Unauthorised encampments on land you own

-- What if the landowner is content to allow an unauthorised encampment to remain temporarily?
+Landowner is allowing an unauthorised encampment to remain temporarily

 Unless the landowner has already obtained planning permission or is a farmer and the campers are helping with temporary labour, such as fruit picking, the landowner could be in breach of planning law and the laws dealing with the licensing of caravan sites.

 Landowners not taking action to remove unauthorised encampments